holidaycheck/liam/README.md

 Everything is all about tasks.
 Task is a **named** function which receives up to three parameters:

-* `logger` - scoped logger created from `logger` passed to `createliamInstance`.
+* `logger` - scoped logger created from `logger` passed to `createLiamInstance`.
 It will automatically add current time and task name to every logged message.
 * `arguments` - (optional) list of everything which is needed for task to work.
 Great place for external API clients like `github` or `slack` or configuration parameters.
 Available only when you specify `arguments` while registering tasks.
 * `payload` - (optional) in case of GitHub webhooks, this will contain webhook payload.
 In case when task is registered as cron, it will be empty.